n1r7/compliance/policy/aml policy.md

 Company-initiated:
 - All user information required by law.
-- All user information required by Novi.
+- All user information required by Company.
-- All user information requested by Novi.
+- All user information requested by Company.
    - Non-incentivized
       - Electronic information gathering
       - Optional online form fields